SeohyunNam/Temporal-and-Cross-Field-Robustness-of-Citation-Intent-with-Large-Language-Model/README.md

 # Temporal-and-Cross-Field-Robustness-of-Citation-Intent-with-Large-Language-Model

-This repository contains resources used in this paper **“Temporal and Cross-Field Robustness of Citation Intent with Large Language Model”** and provides the code and resources necessary to reproduce the experimental results reported in the study.
+This repository contains resources used in this paper titled **“Temporal and Cross-Field Robustness of Citation Intent with Large Language Model”** and provides the code and resources necessary to reproduce the experimental results reported in the study.